The covering numbers of rings: Peirce decomposition and bounds

 \begin{prop} Assume that $R$ is $\sigma$-elementary.
 Let $M$ be a maximal subring of $R$ that does not contain $J$.
 Then, $M$ is contained in every minimal cover of $R$. \end{prop} \begin{proof} By Lemma \ref{lem:MaxSubringClassification}, $M = S' \oplus I$, where $S' \in \msS(R)$ and $I$ is a maximal subideal of $J$.
 By Lemma \ref{lem:Peirce}, $I$ has an ideal complement $\whI$ in $J$.
 Thus, $R = M \oplus \whI$.
 Since $R$ is $\sigma$-elementary, $M$ must be contained in every minimal cover of $R$ by Lemma \ref{lem:SigmaElementary}. \end{proof}

 Proposition \ref{prop:idealcomplements} (often in conjunction with Lemma \ref{lem:SigmaElementary}) will be used to produce lower bounds on the covering number of a $\sigma$-elementary ring.
-We close this section by presenting some bounds on the covering numbers of subrings of $R$.
+The remainder of this section contains various bounds on the covering numbers of $R$ and its subrings.

 \begin{lem} Let $1 \le i, j \le N$ with $i \ne j$, and let $T = S_i \oplus S_j \oplus J_{ij}$. \begin{enumerate}[(1)] \item $J_{ij} \cap Z(T) = \{0\}$.

 \item Let $I$ be a subideal of $J_{ij}$.
 Then, for all $x \in J_{ij}$, $(S_i \oplus S_j) \oplus I = (S_i \oplus S_j)^{1+x} \oplus I$ if and only if $x \in I$.